-Ongoing quarterly sampling of >200 stations in the FKNMS and Shelf, as well as monthly sampling of 100 stations in Florida Bay, Biscayne Bay, and the mangrove estuaries of the SW coast (Fig.2), has provided us with a unique opportunity to explore the spatial component of water quality variability.
-By stratifying the sampling stations according to depth, regional geography, distance from shore, proximity to tidal passes, and influence of Shelf waters we report some preliminary conclusions as to the relative importance of external vs. internal factors on the ambient water quality within the FKNMS.
+Ongoing quarterly sampling of 155 stations in the FKNMS, as well as SFWMD monthly sampling of ~100 stations in Florida Bay, Biscayne Bay, and the mangrove estuaries of the SW coast (Fig. 2), has provided us with a unique opportunity to explore the spatial component of water quality variability.
+By stratifying the sampling stations according to depth, regional geography, distance from shore, proximity to tidal passes, and influence of Shelf waters we report some conclusions as to the relative importance of external vs. internal factors on the ambient water quality within the FKNMS.

 Figure 2.
-The SERC Water Quality Monitoring Network showing the distribution of fixed sampling stations (+) within the FKNMS, Florida Bay, Biscayne Bay, Whitewater Bay, Ten Thousand Islands, and Southwest Florida Shelf.
+The SERC Water Quality Monitoring Network showing the distribution of fixed sampling stations (+) within the FKNMS and SW Florida Shelf.